isomerpages/pa-corp/_sparks-volunteer-programmes/Nurturing Our Children/Tuition for the Deaf.md

 						:
 					</td>
 					<td width="75%">
-						 This programme aims to provide extra tuition for deaf students and improve literacy and cultivate reading habits among young deaf children aged 7-16 years old.<br><br>
+						 This programme aims to provide extra tuition for deaf students and improve literacy and cultivate reading habits among deaf students aged 7-16.<br><br>

-We are looking for volunteers who are able to use sign language to teach and conduct activities for deaf students aged 7-16 years old every Saturday morning.
+We are looking for volunteers who are able to use sign language to teach and conduct activities for deaf students (aged 7-16) every Saturday morning.
 					</td>
 				</tr>
 				<tr>